 How can I protect myself from identity theft?

-Watch for scammers using phone calls or “phishing” emails falsely claiming to be from the company or a credit reporting agency, and be very careful about clicking on links to other websites that may lead you to legitimate-looking websites urging you to give up personal information.
+Scammers and Phishing.
+Watch for scammers using phone calls or “phishing” emails falsely claiming to be from a company, credit reporting agency, or government agency, and be very careful about clicking on links that may lead you to legitimate-looking websites urging you to give up personal information.
 Never respond to pop-up ads that ask for personal or financial information.

 If you have an online account, consider changing your password and pin numbers.
 Log in to that account and change your password.
 If possible, also change your username.
 If you can't log in, contact the company.
 Ask them how you can recover or shut down the account.